kuancheen/split-pdf/README.md

    Navigate to `http://localhost:8000` to start splitting your PDFs.

 ## Usage
-1. Open the SplitPDF web app.
+1. Open the PDFSplitter web app.
 2. Drag and drop your landscape PDF into the dashed drop zone or click to select a file.
 3. The app will process each page and notify you when ready.
 4. Click the **Download PDF** button to save the new portrait-oriented PDF.

 ## License
-MIT License - Copyright (c) 2025 SplitPDF
+MIT License - Copyright (c) 2025 PDFSplitter

 ## Contact
 For any issues or suggestions, please open an issue on the GitHub repository.